reduxjs/redux/docs/tutorials/essentials/part-1-overview-concepts.md

 #### Action Creators

 An **action creator** is a function that creates and returns an action object.
-We typically use these so we don't have to write the action object by hand every time:
+They are typically used so that we don't have to write the action object by hand every time.

 ```js
 const addTodo = text => {